 Owner irrigation may not tie into the Master Association Property irrigation main lines.

-86

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

 E. PLANTING

 The planting concept for the Community features Southern California native plants and drought tolerant/California friendly plants.

 The overall landscape framework is arranged into three basic landscape vernaculars as indicated on Exhibit H (Contact Management for more detailed map(s)).
 A predominant evergreen plant palette forms the edges of Great Park Neighborhoods, contrasting with a deciduous “heart” forming the interior of the neighborhood.
 A unique grassland dominated palette is expressed in the landscape along Irvine Boulevard.
 The Grassland palette is also expressed along the eastern boundary in Parasol Park.
 The ecotone zone between the evergreen and deciduous zones exhibits a mixture of evergreen and deciduous plant types.
 Homeowners within these respective zones are to reflect this distinction within their individual front yard landscape designs.
 Homeowners shall provide a minimum of 70% of their plant choices for their front yards from the landscape zone they reside within.
 If a homeowner’s lot falls in the ecotone zone between the evergreen and deciduous zones they are encouraged to use equal proportions (50%) of evergreen and deciduous plant types.
 For the deciduous and ecotone zones, at least one (1) of the required two (2), twenty-four (24) inch box front yard trees is to be deciduous.